MarkBind/markbind/docs/devGuide/writingComponents.md

 Minimally, there should be no SSR issues (viewable from the browser console), though a lack of warnings does **not** mean that there are no SSR problems.
 A guide on SSR for MarkBind can be found [here]({{baseUrl}}/devGuide/design/serverSideRendering.html).

-Vue-component-specific tips for resolving SSR issues:
+Vue-specific tips for resolving SSR issues:
 * The `mount` and `beforeMount` lifecycle hooks will only be executed on the client, not the server
 * When using `v-if`, ensure that it will evaluate to the same value on both the client and server
-* Take note of how the Vue component will be compiled, ensure that the HTML is correct and aligns on both client- and server- side
+* Take note of how the Vue component will be compiled, ensuring that the HTML is correct and aligns on both client- and server- side
 * Conditionally render data when it has been fully loaded

 #### Bundle size